 He is a graduate of Kenyon College ’76 and The Westminster School ‘72.
 At Kenyon, he received his BA with honors in Economics and History.
 While at Kenyon, he played DIII Soccer and Lacrosse, volunteered with the local Fire Department, and served as both an EMT and on the fire line and worked as a resident advisor.
 He is also a member of the Lambda chapter of Delta Kappa Epsilon.
 He is a member of Lookaway Golf Club, Sea Oaks Beach and Tennis Club, The Union League of Philadelphia, Balsam Lake Club, Trinity Episcopal Church, St Peter’s Episcopal Church, the Athenaeum of Philadelphia, and is a life member of Trout Unlimited.

-He and his wife of forty years Jacqui have two married adult children, one grandson, and one active Westie.
+He and his wife of forty three years Jacqui have two married adult children, one grandson, and one active Westie.
 Dave is an avid fly fisherman and fly tier, and all things being equal would rather be on the waters of the Beaverkill.